Do you do water birth?

 How much does homebirth cost?
 Will my insurance pay for it?

 Our package for prenatal care, birth, and postpartum visits is $4,500.
-This includes a lactation support consult with Rachael Oeffner our board certified lactation consultant.
-This package also includes placenta encapsulation.
 We have an insurance biller who can help you get reimbursed if you have a PPO insurance plan.
 Families with Medi-Cal are offered a reduced rate of $1,900.
 Ask us about sliding scale rates for families with HMOs.

 There's so many great midwives in San Diego, how do I pick the right one?

 Picking the right midwife for your family is such an important decision.
 We encourage you to interview several midwives.
 Talk together with your partner or family to explore who you feel most comfortable with.
 Each midwife brings her own philosophy, talents, and experience.
 We would love to meet with you to see if we are the right match for your family, and we are happy to provide referrals to other midwives and OBs, as well.

 We value the "it takes a village" approach to supporting families.
 On our team are doulas and a certified lactation educator.
 We also work alongside acupuncturists, massage therapists, counselors in the Whole Family Wellness office.
 We each have our area expertise, and we know that by providing you a team approach we can support you so much better than any of us on our own.